aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/baremetal.md

 * image: Container image used to perform the steps needed by this action.
 * timeout: Time needed to complete the action, in seconds.
-* volumes: The volume (directory) to mount into the container from the installed system.??????
+* volumes: The volume (directory) to mount into the container from the installed system.
 ### version

 Matches the current version of the Tinkerbell template.